William Timmons

+Timmons is a member of the House Oversight Committee's 2025 Subcommittee on Delivering on Government Efficiency, to support the associated Department of Government Efficiency.

 Early life and education

+In high school at Christ Church Episcopal School, Timmons was the 2001 South Carolina Player of the Year in tennis and won an individual state title in 2002.

 A native of Greenville, Timmons attended George Washington University's Elliott School of International Affairs, where he earned a degree in international affairs and political science.
+While enrolled, Timmons played Division I tennis.
+He received a partial scholarship all four years.

-He earned a Juris Doctor and a master's degree in international studies from the University of South Carolina.
+Timmons earned a Juris Doctor and a master's degree in international studies from the University of South Carolina.
+He also earned a Master of Science degree in Cybersecurity Risk and Strategy from NYU.

-Timmons is a lifelong member of Christ Church in Greenville, and serves as a Captain in the South Carolina Air National Guard.

-Timmons graduated from New York University in May 2021 with a Master of Science in cybersecurity.

 Early career

 Timmons spent four years working for the 13th Circuit solicitor's office.
 In this role, he focused on serving victims of domestic violence and helped create a central court for all domestic violence cases in Greenville County.

-Timmons owns Swamp Rabbit CrossFit and Soul Yoga, and previously operated the law firm Timmons & Company, LLC.
+As Assistant Solicitor, Timmons prosecuted a variety of offenses during his legal career, including domestic abuse, white-collar crime, and murder.

 In 2016, Timmons challenged longtime state senator Mike Fair in the Republican primary for a Greenville-area district.
 He finished first in the primary with 49.5% of the vote, fewer than 100 votes shy of winning the nomination outright.
 He then defeated Fair in the runoff with 65% of the vote and faced no major-party opposition in the general election.